If you’re looking to design and print your own custom t-shirts, you’ve likely encountered these two terms — DTG printing and screen printing.

 - Particularly elaborate t-shirt designs

-- Designs with tons of different colors
+- Designs with a lot of different colors

 It’s a craft that skilled printers have perfected over the years to produce great-looking, durable clothing.
 As a more labor-intensive process, screen printing produces beautiful, saturated colors and a distinctive, authentic appearance.